 Professor X is a good leader too, and has successfully tutored a few of the players that are in the team.
 One problem with him though is that he is quite moral, and therefore might not resort to such mind control behaviour.
 So to counter his calm teacher approach I’ll also have the street-smart Nick Fury as his assistant manager.
 A little rougher around the edges, he will be a far more animated presence on the touchline, questioning even the biggest egos and putting them in their place.
 He will work without the moral considerations that the Professor may have, because he has been here and done it all before.
 And forgetting all that, who better to deliver an inspiring team talk than Coach Carter himself, Samuel L. Jackson?

 Kind of reminds me of: Diego Simone

 So there it is, how do you think these guys would fare?
-I’d say they’d give Barcelona a run for their money at least… With Batman v Superman: Dawn of Justice also out soon, FC Marvel vs DC United would certainly make for an intriguing grudge match.
-Or perhaps you would rather watch West Brom against Aston Villa?
+I’d say they’d give Barcelona a run for their money at least… With Justice League coming out in cinemas, FC Marvel vs DC United would certainly make for an intriguing grudge match.
+Or perhaps you would rather watch West Brom?